 Consumer Access to Laboratory Testing

-Over the last decade, a paradigm shift has taken place with consumers seeking greater involvement in decisions affecting their healthcare and with policies that enable this involvement, providing individuals more control over their personal health information.
+In recent years, a paradigm shift has taken place with consumers seeking greater involvement in decisions affecting their healthcare and with policies that enable this involvement, providing individuals more control over their personal health information.
 Laboratory test results are an integral component of health information, and in the past, state laws limited the ordering of laboratory tests to physicians.
 Currently, 37 states and the District of Columbia permit consumers to order some or all of their laboratory tests directly—without the involvement of a physician (1).
-In 2014 the federal government took a step in the same direction by issuing a regulation directing clinical laboratories to provide individuals with access to their test data upon request (2).
-These policies have made it easier for consumers to become increasingly involved in guiding the health decisions that affect their lives.
+Similarly, the federal government joined this trend by issuing a regulation directing clinical laboratories to provide individuals with access to their test data upon request (2).
+With these new policies in place, consumers are increasingly involved in guiding the health decisions that affect their lives.

 Changing Healthcare Delivery System

 In the past, individuals had to visit a healthcare facility—a physician’s office, hospital, or clinical laboratory—to have blood or other specimens collected for clinical testing, and they had to wait a period of days to weeks for a call from their doctor with the results.
-Many more options exist for today’s consumers.
-Individuals can buy over-the-counter test kits that allow them to collect a sample and mail it to a laboratory that performs the test, or, in some cases, conduct the test themselves in their own homes.
-Consumers can also identify, order and buy laboratory services online and have their sample collected at a local testing location or at home by a visiting laboratory technician.
-The results can then be accessed within days through a secure online portal.
-Laboratory services are also increasingly offered in a variety of convenient non-traditional settings, such as retail centers, pharmacies, mobile testing facilities, and wellness centers.
+Many more options exists for today’s consumers.
+Individuals now can buy over-the-counter test kits that allow them to collect a sample and mail it to a laboratory that performs the test, or, in some cases, conduct the test themselves in their own homes.
+Consumers can also identify, order and buy laboratory services directly in a variety of convenient non-traditional settings, such as retail centers, pharmacies, mobile testing facilities, and wellness centers.
 These options provide individuals with immediate access to timely services and results.

 DTC laboratory testing can provide valuable information to individuals about their health status in a timely and convenient manner.
 However, many healthcare providers and policymakers are concerned that some DTC laboratory tests may be of questionable quality and value, particularly those offered in non-traditional settings.
 In addition, questions have arisen about whether consumers have enough background knowledge and information to make sound decisions based on their test results (3).
-Consumers might not understand the limitations associated with some tests nor do they necessarily have the knowledge to properly interpret the test results without input from healthcare professionals.
-Over the past several years policymakers have sought to balance these concerns with a growing desire of individuals to take a more active role in making decisions affecting their health.
+Consumers might not understand the limitations associated with some tests nor do they necessarily have the knowledge to interpret the tests without input from healthcare professionals.
+Over the past decade policymakers have been struggling to balance these concerns with a growing desire of individuals to take a more active role in making decisions affecting their health.

 Testing Quality and Marketing Practices

 Regulations require that laboratory testing be performed by educated, well-trained and experienced laboratory professionals.
 Such requirements help ensure that testing is of high quality and provides valuable information to clinicians and patients.
 DTC testing sites that meet regulatory requirements and employ qualified individuals can provide quality testing services in an efficient way.
-As consumer-driven testing continues expanding to non-traditional laboratory sites, concerns are being raised about the quality of the testing and the credentials of the personnel performing the tests (3).
-Some DTC testing companies have attempted to claim exemption from regulatory oversight by asserting they provide “health information” rather than diagnostic test results (4).
+However, some testing facilities have claimed exemption from regulatory oversight asserting they provide “health information” not diagnostic test results (4).
+As consumer-driven testing has expanded to non-traditional laboratory sites, concerns have been raised about the quality of the testing and the credentials of the personnel performing the tests (3).

-A 2010 Government Accountability Office (GAO) investigative study of four DTC entities re-enforced these concerns when it reported widespread “deceptive marketing” among the companies and that the test results were “of little or no practical use” (5).
+A 2010 Government Accountability Office (GAO) investigative study of four DTC entities re-enforced this concern when it reported widespread “deceptive marketing” among the companies and that the test results were “of little or no practical use” (5).
 An earlier 2006 GAO investigative study on nutrigenetic testing showed similar findings, stating that the reviewed tests “mislead consumers by making predictions that are medically unproven” and the information was meaningless (4).
-Alarmed stakeholders urged greater consumer education regarding the risks and benefits of DTC testing (6).
+Many stakeholders, including the Secretary’s Advisory Committee on Genetics, Health, and Society, have urged greater consumer education regarding the risks and benefits of DTC testing (6).

 Consumer Costs and Risks

 Beyond cost, health risks are an even greater consideration.
-Poor outcomes can result when a DTC test is of inferior quality, if it is conducted inappropriately, or if a consumer misinterprets a result and bases a healthcare decision on this misinterpretation.
-Even when direct access is limited by state law to a narrow menu of general health tests, such as cholesterol and prostate specific antigen (PSA), risk is inherent in the process.
-For example, concern has arisen that some patients may stop taking a medication or change its dosage based on DTC test data, while others might institute or continue an unhealthy lifestyle (8).
+Poor outcomes of DTC testing can result when the test is of poor quality, if it is conducted inappropriately, or if a consumer misinterprets a result and bases a healthcare decision on this misinterpretation.
+Even when direct access is limited by state law to a narrow menu of general health tests, such as cholesterol and prostate specific antigen (PSA) testing, risk is inherent in the process.
+For example, concern has arisen that some patients may stop taking a medication or change its dosage based on DTC test data, while others might institute or continue an unhealthy lifestyle (7).
 Despite a lack of evidence in the scientific literature that this does indeed happen, such inadvisable action by consumers could lead to negative impacts on health.
-Unless DTC tests have been fully proven and healthcare decisions based on the results are clear, it will be important for consumers to consult with a qualified healthcare practitioner to select the appropriate test and interpret the results.
+Unless DTC tests have been fully proven and healthcare decisions based on the results are clear-cut, it will be important for consumers to consult with a qualified healthcare practitioner to select the appropriate test and interpret the results.